-As of March 31, 2005, we had the following material off-balance sheet arrangements:
+As of June 30, 2005, we had the following material off-balance sheet arrangement:

-- The \$41.8 million carrying value of our deposit on our seventh real estate securities portfolio, as described above under "-Liquidity and Capital Resources."
-Except as a result of our gross negligence, willful misconduct or breach of contract, our potential loss is limited to the amount shown, which is included in our consolidated balance sheet. - A guarantee of certain payments under an interest rate swap which may be entered into in 2007 in connection with the securitization of the Bell Canada portfolio, if the related bonds are not fully repaid by such date.
-We believe the fair value of this guarantee is negligible at March 31, 2005.
+- The \$10.1 million carrying value of our deposit on our eighth real estate securities portfolio, as described above under "- Liquidity and Capital Resources."
+Except as a result of our gross negligence, willful misconduct or breach of contract, our potential loss is limited to the amount shown, which is included in our consolidated balance sheet.

-24 At this time, we do not anticipate a substantial risk of incurring a loss with respect to any of the arrangements.
+At this time, we do not anticipate a substantial risk of incurring a loss with respect to the arrangement.

-We are also party to two total return swaps which are treated as non-hedge derivatives.
+We are also party to three total return swaps which are treated as non-hedge derivatives.
 For further information on these investments, see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources."